Strech/avrora/README.md

 The primary way to use the library is via the `Avrora.encode/2` and `Avrora.decode/2` functions.
 These functions load the Avro schema for you.

-If `registry_url` is defined, they first search the Schema Registry, falling back to local files.
-If the schema is then found locally but not in the registry, they will register the schema.
+If `registry_url` is defined, it enables Schema Registry storage.
+If the schema file found locally but not in the registry, either fuction will register the schema.

 These examples assume you have a `Payment` schema stored in the file `priv/schemas/io/confluent/Payment.avsc`: